Little Pend Oreille Forest

 Near the Little Pend Oreille Wildlife Refuge, Starvation Lake Campground provides access to a 26.6-acre forest lake.
 Because the lake is fairly shallow, it is often visited by ospreys, and also bald eagles.
+Open as of April 14.
 Visit our Flickr page for photos.

 Directions: Start in Colville at the junction of SR-20 and US Highway 395.
 Go east on SR-20 for 10.5 miles.
 Turn right on gravel road and go .3 miles to the intersection.
 Turn left and go .5 miles to the site on the right.
 Get directions.

 Located in the Little Pend Oreille area, Radar Dome offers 5.2 miles of single-track trail with climbing turns and switchbacks.
 Visit our Flickr page for photos.